quake-for-newbies/newbie-bot/README.md

 ```

 Create a [discord bot account](https://discordapp.com/developers/applications), create a bot user for the application, get it's token, set it in _.env.sample_ file and save it as _.env_.

+Also make sure that all intents in the `Privileged Gateway Intents` are enabled - `Presence Intent`,
+`Server Members Intent` and `Message Content Intent`.

 Invite the bot into a server of your choosing: